 "But law enforcers are prepared for taking action if agitators create any untoward situation," he said.

 When asked about detention of some BNP men, he said he has no information about any detention.
+"If detained they will be released after primary interrogation if evidences of sabotage attempt are not found against them."

 BNP on Thursday announced countrywide demonstrations protesting its chairperson Khaleda Zia's conviction in the Zia Orphanage Trust graft case.